ahwayakchih/openshift-nodebb/README.markdown

 ## Updates

 From now on, every time you want to update NodeBB, you can simply follow three steps.
+Follow them on your local system (NOT on OpenShift side, through SSH).

 ### 1. Pull changes